Heracles: A HfO2 Ferroelectric Capacitor Compact Model for Efficient Circuit Simulations: Introduction

 \section{Introduction}

 Ferroelectric capacitors have the potential to be utilized in a multitude of applications that require a significant workload beyond that of memory storage \cite{ramaswamy-2023}.
 The advent of new paradigms, such as in-memory and analog computing, necessitates the application of the DTCO methodology.
-The ability to integrate devices and circuits to reproduce sophisticated functionalities or accelerate computation while simultaneously optimizing power efficiency, density, and cost necessitates the development of compact models.
-It is imperative that these models accurately describe the behavior of the devices in question and that they converge reliably when used in conjunction with CMOS circuits in large arrays.
-In this context, it becomes important to conceive compact models that accurately describe not only the transient behavior of the FeCap but also consider parasitics and variability.
-This will enable circuit designers to test the robustness of their system with a realistic behavior of the devices.
-A variety of models have already been proposed, with a specific focus on the reproduction of particular behaviors \cite{pesic-2017,alessandri-2018,kim-2020,tung-2021,feng-2022,yan-2023}, such as DC operation, partial switching of the polarization, or Monte Carlo variations.
-However, a comprehensive model that could accurately describe all the behaviors exhibited by the FeCap is currently lacking.
+The integration of devices and circuits to reproduce sophisticated functionalities or accelerate computation while simultaneously optimizing power efficiency, density, and cost necessitates the development of compact models.
+These models must accurately describe the behavior of the devices and reliably converge when used with CMOS circuits in large arrays.
+In this particular context, the development of compact models that accurately capture the transient behavior of the FeCap, while also accounting for parasitics and variability, is imperative.
+This enables circuit designers to test the robustness of their system with a realistic behavior of the devices.

+A variety of models have already been proposed, with a particular emphasis on reproducing specific behaviors.
+These include quasi-static operation \cite{aziz-2016} and the dynamics of partial switching of the polarization \cite{tung-2021, yan-2023}.
+Typically empirical models such as multigrain Landau-Khalatnikov \cite{pesic-2017, kim-2020}, Preisach \cite{ni-2018}, nucleation-limited switching (NLS) \cite{alessandri-2018} or domain wall movement models \cite{feng-2022} are employed in compact models.
+Other modeling approaches are based on specific and extensively measured characteristics such as the device impedance spectrum \cite{kim-2023}.
+However, a comprehensive model that can accurately describe all the behaviors exhibited by the FeCap is currently lacking.

+In this study, we propose the Heracles device model, which is constructed on a physically plausible parameter set.
+This model facilitates collaboration among device engineers and circuit designers on a DTCO methodology to construct reliable and efficient memory circuits.
+Additionally, it enables the correlation of circuit reliability and performance metrics with physical parameters and concepts frequently employed in device development and reliability research.